datasektionen/nyckeln-under-dorrmattan/README.md

 * `login-port`: Port for the login service.
 Defaults to 7001.
 * `pls-port`: Port for the pls service.
 Defaults to 7002.
 * `sso-port`: Port for the sso service.
 Defaults to 7003.
-* `hoodis-url`: URL to the hodis instance.
+* `hodis-url`: URL to the hodis instance.
 Defaults to `https://hodis.datasektionen.se`.
 * `kth-id`: Username to use for login.
 Defaults to `turetek`.
 * `config-file`: Path to a yaml config file.
 Defaults to `config.yaml`.